 This is a pretty easy protective style that requires four chunky braids that follow the line of the scalp and go down to the ends of the hair.
 No extensions or fancy techniques required.
 Follow Story's tips for braid longevity:

 - "When braiding finer or less textured hair, it’s best to use a texture spray or powder.
-This will allow you a better grip and your braids last longer."
+This will allow you a better grip and make your braids last longer."

 - "Last but definitely not least, add in a little extra.
-Extensions allow your braids to last double the time than just your natural hair."
+Extensions allow your braids to last double the time than with just your natural hair."

 Braids are well-suited to accessories, which can take the look to a new level.
-Here, Janelle Monae's textured crown braid is woven through with flexible wire.
+Here, Janelle Monáe's textured crown braid is woven through with flexible wire.

-- "I love Crochet styles.
-It gives you versatility with trying different textured styles, minimal manipulation to your real hair, and It’s fairly quick compared to other techniques."
+- "I love crochet styles.
+It gives you versatility with trying different textured styles, minimal manipulation to your real hair, and it’s fairly quick compared to other techniques."